 If you find a clinic offering greatly-reduced LASIK costs, do your homework and make sure they’re reputable before proceeding.

 There are also ways to decrease your out-of-pocket costs for LASIK surgery.
 If your insurance plan allows you to use a certain sum of money for procedures not otherwise covered by insurance, you can usually use that money to help cover the cost of Lasik.

 The IRS allows you to use HSA and FSA dollars to pay for the cost of the surgery.
-So if you’re planning to have LASIK in a given year, it’s smart to max out your FSA or HSA contributions for that calendar year.
-This means you'll pay for your surgery with pre-tax dollars.
+So if you’re planning to have LASIK in a given year, it’s smart to max out your FSA or HSA contributions for that calendar year to pay for your surgery with pre-tax dollars.

 Vision Care is Pricey but You Can Save Money

 With just a bit of research and planning, you can decrease your vision costs substantially for glasses, contacts, eye exams, and even LASIK.
 There are a number of low-cost options available in most areas.